Why mercenaries? | Locating mercenaries | Hiring mercenaries | Loyalty and morale | Using the mercenaries' tables |

 gp per level per month.
 Elves have good to

-fanatical morale rating for much the samereason as do dwarves, and they, too, are
+fanatical morale rating for much the samereason as do dwarves, and

 only fanatical toward racial enemies.